vericks101/Relic-Web/README.md

 # Relic-Web
-A repository to represent the website front on Relic, a single platform for game projects that I've created and are applicable to a single gaming platform model.
+A repository to represent the website front on Relic, a single platform for game projects that I've created.

 Check out the live hosted application here: https://relic-platform.netlify.app/